Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 EMISSIONS:

-Excess carbon dioxide in the atmosphere and in the oceans has become a threat to the continued existence of mankind.
+Excess carbon dioxide in the atmosphere and in the oceans is an increasing threat to the continued existence of mankind.
 The toxic products of combustion of coal are also a major public health problem.
 The soot resulting from combustion of fossil hydrocarbons contributes to melting of both glaciers and floating ice.

 IPCC CO2 emission data from electricity systems around the world shows that the lowest emission large electricity systems (< 40 gms CO2 / kWh) contain a high penetration of hydroelectric and/or nuclear generation.
 Electricity systems with a high penetration of variable renewable generation (wind and solar) have much higher average CO2 emissions (~ 228 gms CO2 / kWhe for natural gas backup to ~ 557 gm CO2 / kWhe for coal backup).
 Purely coal based electricity generation emits about 973 g / kWhe.